Assurance 16 - FY 2022

 Washington Port Gamble S'Klallam Tribe 0 The Tribe at this time does not want to use the grant to enable households to reduce their energy needs.

-Clients residing in Tribal Housing Authority housing areas have home energy reduction services available to them through the Tribal Housing Authority.
+Clients residing in Tribal Housing Authority housing areas have home energy reduction services available to them through the Tribal

 Washington Quinault Indian Nation 0